 Sara Chambers continues her two-part article on collecting evidence for NHS appraisal on-the-go.
-The first part was featured in June 2017 edition of The Sessional GP magazine.
+The first part was featured in The Sessional GP magazine.

 Collect your learning needs and ideas on the move